Go Fish! for kids is back in Central Okanagan - Kelowna Capital News

 Park Interpreters will be on hand to help teach new fishers, with rods, reels and bait supplied for those who don’t have their own gear.
 There is a one fish per day limit and there is no need to register.

-The program runs Sundays from 10 a.m.-3 p.m. at Shannon Lake Regional Park and Mission Creek Regional Park at the Hall Road entrance.
+The program runs Sundays from 10 a.m. to 3 p.m. at Shannon Lake Regional Park and Mission Creek Regional Park at the Hall Road entrance.